missymlythe/Calculator/README.md

 The features of this branch are as follows:

-      •	Trigonometric functions that converts the given number into a specific value.
+      •	Trigonometric functions that converts the given number into a specific value

       •	Functions of different buttons like operator buttons, delete button, clear button , percent button, and others.